This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have more hunger or thirst than usual.

 - You are urinating more often than usual.

 - You have questions or concerns about your condition or care.

-Follow up with your healthcare provider as directed:
+Follow up with your doctor as directed:

-You will need to return every year to get tested for diabetes.
+If you do have prediabetes, you will need to return every year to get tested for diabetes.
 Write down your questions so you remember to ask them during your visits.

 © Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.